gpatrascu/pubsub/README.md

 ## How to run

-* I want to make things easier with Aspire.
-Lets see if I have the time to do it.
+Plan: to make things easier with Aspire.

-* Run the broker
+### Run the broker
 ```powershell
 cd .\broker\PubSub.Api\
 dotnet run